thoth-tech/documentation/docs/OnTrack/Deployment/Enhanced Authentication/current-and-proposed-authentication-evaluation-5.1.md

 “sign out” from there.
 This is often overlooked, especially as it would be assumed that the logout process would be handled by Deakin SSO services.
-Even when the user does follow the OnTrack process to sign out of the account, the user is redirected to a broken link where the page cannot be displayed – the token is cleared from the browser, however, so it still works in that regard.
+Even when the user does follow the OnTrack process to sign out of the account, the user is redirected to a broken link where the page cannot be displayed – the token is cleared from the browser.
+Although this does solve the issue at hand, it is not an ideal user experience

 A second risk is that this current method of authentication relies on third-party and outsourced authentication technologies.
-Through utilising the services provided by Deakin SSO and MFA facilitated by Duo Security, although these technologies may be highly efficient, secure and reliable, such a reliance on third-party software means that the backend workings of this software is not able to be accessed and understood by the OnTrack team.
+Deakin SSO and MFA is facilitated by Duo Security, although these technologies may be highly efficient, secure and reliable, such a reliance on third-party software means that the backend workings of this software is not able to be accessed and understood by the OnTrack team.
 Additionally, use of third-party software requires additional sharing, transmission, and storage of user information on systems which are not able to be managed by the OnTrack team.
 In the case of a security breach, the OnTrack team